openmopac/mopac/README.md

 ![build](https://github.com/openmopac/mopac/actions/workflows/CI.yaml/badge.svg)
 [![codecov](https://codecov.io/gh/openmopac/mopac/branch/main/graph/badge.svg?token=qM2KeRvw06)](https://codecov.io/gh/openmopac/mopac)

-This is the official repository of the modern open-source version of MOPAC, which is now released under an Apache license (versions 22.0.0 through 23.0.3 are available under an LGPL license).
-This is a direct continuation of the commercial development and distribution of MOPAC, which ended at MOPAC 2016.
+This is the official repository of the modern open-source version of MOPAC, which is a direct continuation of the commercial development and distribution of MOPAC that ended at MOPAC 2016.
-Commercial versions of MOPAC are no longer supported, and all MOPAC users are encouraged to switch to the most recent open-source version.

 [![mopac_at_molssi](.github/mopac_at_molssi.png)](https://molssi.org)